integreat-io/integreat/README.md

 - `timeout`: The attempt to perform the action timed out
 - `autherror`: An authentication request failed
 - `noaccess`: Authentication is required or the provided auth is not enough
+- `badrequest`: Request data is not as expected
+- `badresponse`: Response data is not as expected
 - `error`: Any other error

 On `ok` status, the retrieved data will be set on the `data` property.
 This will